1. Appointment of Members of Council who are not Employees or Students of the University

 Section 5 (3) (e) of the University Act provides for one person to be co-opted and appointed by the Council if the Council so determines.

-The selection committee will as far as practicable, be constituted of equal numbers of men and women who:
+The Chancellor intends that the selection committee will as far as practicable, be constituted of equal numbers of men and women who:

 - have a commitment to education and, in particular, to higher education; and